FREE service call with any repair over $250 Call (343) 700-1077

 Does a garage door warranty cover labour?

-Usually not, and this is the single biggest misunderstanding.
-A manufacturer warranty almost always covers the part only.
-Once your installer’s labour warranty ends, a “free” warranty part still comes with a service-call and installation charge to fit it.
+A manufacturer warranty covers the part only, not the labour to fit it, and that is the single biggest misunderstanding in the trade.
+Once your installer’s labour warranty ends, a free warranty part still arrives with a service call and an installation charge attached.

 Think of a warrantied spring: the maker ships the replacement at no cost, but a technician still has to drive out, unwind the broken spring safely, and wind in the new one to the correct turn count.
 That labour is real work on a part under high tension.
 This is why we are upfront that the manufacturer covers the spring and we quote the labour before we start, with no overtime fees and a free service call on repairs over $250.